gochan-org/gochan/README.md

 ## Style guide
 * For Go source, follow the standard Go [style guide](https://github.com/golang/go/wiki/CodeReviewComments).
+* variables and functions exposed to Go templates should be in camelCase, like Go variables
 * All exported functions and variables should have a documentation comment explaining their functionality, as per go style guides.
 * Unexported functions are preferred to have a documentation comment explaining it, unless it is sufficiently self explanatory or simple.
 * Git commits should be descriptive.
 Put further explanation in the comment of the commit.